-Before I get into the nitty gritty aspects that I want to touch on in this post, let’s go back to basics.
-As already mentioned in my ‘What’s In My Food’ introduction post, proteins are complex organic molecules that contain nitrogen in addition to carbon, hydrogen, and oxygen.
-The ‘building blocks’ of proteins are called amino acids.
+Before I get into the nitty-gritty aspects that I want to touch on in this post about protein, let's go back to basics.
+As already mentioned in my 'What's In My Food' introduction post, proteins are complex organic molecules that contain nitrogen in addition to carbon, hydrogen, and oxygen.
+The 'building blocks' of proteins are called amino acids.
 As you can see in the sketch below, each amino acid contains a central carbon atom, a carboxyl (-COOH) group, an amine (-NH2) group, a lonely hydrogen atom, and a unique side chain .
 There are 20 standard amino acids, each with a different side chain, that are important to humans and of these, nine are essential amino acids, which cannot be made in the body .
 The essential amino acids include:

-Amino acids join together via peptide bonds (the -O-N- section that you can see in the chain above) to form long chains called polypeptides, which bend and twist to form three-dimensional protein molecules.
+Amino acids join together via peptide bonds (the -O-N- section that you can see in the chain above) to form long chains called polypeptides, which bend and twist to form three-dimensional molecules.
 Proteins are important for proper growth and repair of body tissues, and in addition to these functions proteins also act as:

 - Enzymes, which catalyse biochemical reactions in the body